 Should I practice slowly?

 Slow practice can be a great idea.
 When you are practicing slowly, you have more time to take in more details.
-By slowly, I do mean really slowly.
+Now, by slowly, I do mean really slowly.
 For example, if the piece of music you are learning has a performance tempo of 120, you might try practicing at 60.
 The piece will feel completely different at such a slow tempo.
 But, you will learn a lot about the piece, and about yourself, when you force yourself to look at things from different angles.

 Should I think before playing?